PGrantcharov/ml-package/README.md

-To complement these algorithms, this package also contains methods performing functions such as:
+To complement these algorithms, this package also contains methods to perform functions such as:
 1) Train-Test splits
 2) Cross validation
 3) Test set prediction
 4) Confusion matrix calculator
 5) Accuracy score calculator
 6) RMSE score calculator
+7) R^2 score calculator
-7) Polynomial feature expansions
+8) Polynomial feature expansions

 Please note that there is minimal input checking, so please review source code to diagnose sources of error.